Close Menu

 SYMPTOMS OF ADDISON’S DISEASE

-Because the hormones produced by your adrenal glands are critical to maintaining a healthy body, the symptoms of Addison’s disease vary widely.
+Because the hormones produced by your adrenal glands are critical to your health, the symptoms of Addison’s disease vary widely.
 Some can be mild symptoms, while others can be so severe that they result in death.
 Addison’s symptoms can include:

 • weight loss